 The land chosen by John Macarthur in the Cowpastures was ideal for the Spanish merino breed of sheep.
 To solve the problem of sheep becoming dirty in the hot dry summer and ensure a high quality of wool they were washed in the Nepean River, dried in clean straw-lined pens for two days and shorn on a cloth lined floor of the shearing shed.
-In 1808, John Macarthur was the first to export commercial quantities of quality wool to England (Wood 2010).
+In 1807 the Macarthurs sent the first bale of Australian wool to England for sale and in 1813, they exported Australia's first commercial shipment of wool (National Museum of Australia n.d).

-The first road leading southward from Sydney, surveyed by explorer James Meehan in 1805, went west to Parramatta then south following what, from 1823, was called the Cowpastures Road-which continued to present day Narellan and the Nepean ford at Camden.
+The first road leading southward from Sydney, surveyed by explorer James Meehan in 1805, went west to Parramatta then south following what, from 1823, was called the Cowpastures Road-which continued to present day Narellan and the Nepean River ford at Camden.
 The earliest survey of the route of the future Hume Highway seems to have been carried out by William Harper in 1821.
-His field books detail his path from the Nepean River near Camden, over the Razorback Range and on to the Wollondilly River near Paddy's River (NSW RMS 2013).
+His field books detail his path from the Nepean River near Camden, over the Razorback Range and on to the Wollondilly River near Paddy's River (NSW RMS 2019 (a).